xCortlandx/fnvHashFinder/README.md

 A Versatile Tool that verifies hashes

-NOTE 1: Delete and regenerate the xassets on each build as the hashes are removed for newer scans
+NOTE 1: Delete and regenerate the xassets on each build as verified hashes are removed for newer scans
-//NOTE 2: Change the startup object to FNV1A64base if you are using it for large scans (default) NOTE 3: You can use Ladisk CascViewer to pull Black Ops 4 Sounds or the full game from their CDN to find assets manually through Greyhound.
+//NOTE 2: Change the startup object to base.cpp if you are using it for large scans (default) NOTE 3: You can use Ladisk CascViewer to pull Black Ops 4 Sounds or the full game from the CDN to find assets manually through Greyhound

 ## Overview